It’s not rocket science

 If you’re thinking of selling your property you probably want the highest and best possible price.
 You certainly do not want to be ambushed by an unforeseen problem in a building or pest report – especially one that puts you in a position where you have to reduce your price in order to complete the sale.

 The solution is simple!
-Obtain your own reports prior to putting your property on the market, make it clear that this report is to be used as an aid to sell the property.
-If a problem is found, correct any problems or get a quote to rectify the problem that might be discovered.
+Obtain your own reports prior to placing the property for sale, make it clear that this report is to be used as an aid to sell the property.
+If a problem is found, either take care of it or arrange a quote to have it rectified.
 Notify the agent and begin the sale process confident in the knowledge that you are now well prepared for all eventualities.
-Your professional agent will be able to overcome the issue before it arises.
+Your professional agent has an obligation to bring to any buyers attention anything that may be to the properties detriment, if a where.
+By the same token having disclosed the issue its easier to overcome the objection therefore reducing the risk of the sale falling at the last hurdle.

-Here are 3 simple tips to help you choose the best agent to sell your property;
+Here are 3 simple tips to help you choose the best agent to sell your investment;

 B. Survey your local area.
 Check out the offices; those that are well established and look prosperous probably are.
 Drive around and note down the agent that seems to have the most FOR SALE signs erected or listings on their website.
 This agent will also have the most buyers on his books for properties in your area.
 After all, buyers are attracted to the agent with the greatest variety of property for sale.
 Also note the agent that has the most SOLD signs erected in your local area or sold properties on their website.
 This agent is the most active agent – they actually sell homes.
 Often these two agents are one and the same, making your choice that much more easy.
 The simple answer is that the most active agent will generally bring you the most offers, if you are working with your agent, more often than not securing the best price for your property in the market at that time.